rtyler/brokenco.de/_posts/2019-07-18-otto-matic.md

   up or be pushed to.

-The big difference between the two examples of environments above is how one progresses from on environment to the next.
-It could be a simple automated check, an external set of synthetic transactions, feedback from a monitoring tool, or a manual intervention by a developer/QE/etc. The latter is especially common with mobile or desktop applications.
+The big difference between these two kinds of environments is how one progresses from an environment to the next.
+It could be a simple automated check, an external set of synthetic transactions, feedback from a monitoring tool, or a manual intervention by a developer/QE/etc. The latter is especially common with mobile or desktop applications, and frequently underserved by existing modeling syntaxes.

 Imagining a single declarative `.otto` file with: